Yokel Hero: Casting

+Marketing

 In 2021, Fox released eight promotional pictures from the episode.

+Release

+The episode was originally set to air on February 28, 2021.
+However, due to weather delays at the 2021 Daytona 500, the broadcast date was pushed back to March 7, 2021.

 Reception

 Viewing figures

-In the United States, the episode was watched live by 1.38 million viewers.
+In the United States, the episode earned a 0.45 rating and was watched live by 1.38 million viewers, which was the most watched show on Fox that night.

 Critical response

 Tony Sokol with Den of Geek, said "The Simpsons delivers an extremely nuanced take on several well-worn themes.
 We know “Yokel Hero' will come to a predetermined end, because Cletus is a series regular and forever stuck in his local role."
 He also gave the episode 4 out of 5 stars.

+Jesse Bereta of Bubbleblabber gave the episode a 6.5 out of 10.
+He thought the episode was a repeat of previous episodes featuring Homer as a manager for a musician.
+He also thought the plot was predictable.